Umar bin Haydar

 Emir Haydar died in 1826 and was succeeded by Mir Hussein bin Haydar.
 After Mir Hussein bin Haydar, Umar bin Haydar came to power.
 He took the throne of the emirate at the age of 16, replacing his deceased elder brother, Mir Hussein ibn Haydar, who ruled the emirate only two months after the death of his father, Haydar bin Shahmurad.
-Before Amir Haydar's death, he had served as the governor of Karmina.
+Before Haydar's death, Umar had served as the governor of Karmina.